satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-The most common form of the current evaluation process for an article involves a preliminary screening by a journal editor followed by an anonymous and private review, typically by a small group of (3-5) peers presumed to have expertise in the research topic.
-The journal editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
+The most common form of the current evaluation process for an article involves a preliminary screening by a journal editor followed by an anonymous and private review, typically by a small group of (3-5) peers presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The journal editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
 After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor.
-However, with the ever-increasing deluge of articles of variable quality, the difficulty for individual reviewers to review the increasingly multidisciplinary content of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, is imperiled.
+However, with the ever-increasing deluge of articles of variable quality, the difficulty for individual reviewers to review the increasingly complex and multidisciplinary content of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, is imperiled.
 For the review process to continue to play a critical role in science, there are a number of problems that need to be addressed, five of which we list below.
+To address these problems, in the following section we propose an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support code review in open source software projects.

 1. \*\*Reviewers are expected to have comprehensive expertise.\*\*

-Reviewers are expected to work in isolation, unable to discuss the content of the article with the authors or other reviewers.
-When faced with an article that may be authored by half a dozen or more experts in their respective disciplines, how could a few reviewers be expected to have the range of expertise necessary to adequately understand and gauge the significance (or insignificance) of a given article?
-Why are the different components of an article, including the background, experimental design, methods, analysis of results, and interpretations handed over as a package to each reviewer, rather than delegated to many experts in each domain?
+Reviewers are expected to work in isolation, unable to discuss the content of an article with the authors or other reviewers.
+When faced with an article that may be authored by half a dozen or more experts in their respective disciplines, how could a few reviewers be expected to have the range of expertise necessary to adequately understand and gauge the significance (or insignificance) of all aspects of a given article?

-- only negative comments included - didn’t have expertise in or comment on

-- The review process is slow.

-- Not interactive or real-time.
+And why are the different components of an article, including the background, experimental design, methods, analysis of results, and interpretations handed over as a package to each reviewer, rather than delegated to many experts in each domain?
+Realistically, it is common practice for a reviewer to criticize portions of an article that he or she understands, is interested in, has time to read, and takes issue with, while falling silent on the rest of the article.
+This leads an editor to falsely assume that uncommented portions have met with approval.
+The unrealistic expectations placed on each of the reviewers, coupled with the delayed and sequential interactions they have with the authors and editors, have made the review process unnecessarily tedious, slow, and inefficient.

 2. \*\*Reviewers do not have sufficient access to methods and materials to evaluate a study.\*\*